-These principles are not intended to conflict with or supersede the terms, conditions or provisions of any collective bargaining agreement.
+These principles are not intended to conflict with or supersede the terms, conditions, or provisions of any collective bargaining agreement.
 A copy of these principles and guidelines shall accompany all Requests for Proposals.

-In order to implement our principles and guidelines, the following terms and conditions are to be incorporated into Requests for Proposals and written agreements with contractors to provide basic services to the university community that require contractor employees to be on campus on a regular and ongoing basis.
+In order to implement our principles and guidelines, the following terms and conditions are to be incorporated into Requests for Proposals and written agreements with contractors to provide basic services to the university community that requires contractor employees to be on campus on a regular and ongoing basis.
 These principles and guidelines shall apply to those contract employees who are “regular” employees of contractors, who are providing the services subject to the agreement between the university and the contractor, and who are not represented under a collective bargaining agreement.

 - The contractor will recruit, hire, train and promote its employees working at Washington University based upon their qualifications, in compliance with applicable federal and state laws and regulations, and without regard to race, color, national origin, age, religion, gender, sexual orientation, disability or veteran status.
-Contractor will provide its employees working at Washington University with a working environment free from harassment and unlawful discrimination.
+The contractor will provide its employees working at Washington University with a working environment free from harassment and unlawful discrimination.

 - The contractor will treat all of its employees working at Washington University with respect and dignity.